Thursday, July 31, 2025

 ** Great crop of bunnies this year in the backyard.
 These young buns are absolutely fearless and they have accepted me as one of their own.
 I guess they realize that I'm not a threat to them.
 They've seen how badly I walk when my knees are aching, and they know there's no way I could chase after any of them even if I wanted to.

 What a fucking asshole.
-It's no wonder that his former classmates at Santa Monica (Calif.)
+Is it any wonder that his former classmates at Santa Monica (Calif.)
 High School regard him as the most hated alumnus of the school?
 Apparently, he was this much of a dick when he was a kid, too.

 How do people like this attain positions of power in this country?